markuslim24/Tutir-frontend/README.md

 Link to frontend repository: [https://github.com/markuslim24/Tutir-frontend](https://github.com/markuslim24/Tutir-frontend)<br/>
 Link to backend repository: [https://github.com/Manoharan-Ajay-Anand/tutir-backend](https://github.com/Manoharan-Ajay-Anand/tutir-backend)

-# Idea
+# Motivation

 As students, we often look online for tutorial videos to better understand what is being taught in university.
 It can be quite cumbersome to find the most relevant videos as many tutorial videos online are either taught differently from our university or beyond the scope of the syllabus.
 Students are generally at various proficiency levels and more advanced students will easily be able to teach weaker students.
 That is where Tutir comes in.

 Tutir is a video sharing platform that enables students to view tutorial videos or notes created by their very own peers.
 Viewers can pay tips to the content creators to encourage them to continue creating more quality content.

+# User stories

+1. Students will be able to look through tutorial videos on skills or topics they are interested to learn.
+They can also rate the videos.

+2. Students will be able to see top-rated videos and will have videos recommended to them based on their interests.

+3. Students will be able to search for videos based on the relevance to their university and their course.
+4. Students who are proficient in certain skills and wish to share it with others can upload tutorial videos.
+They can tag their videos with categories so that other users can easily locate them.

+5. Students who have made tutorial videos can receive tips from viewers so that they have the monetary incentive to create videos.

 # Features